cogini/mix_deploy/README.md

 These scripts run on the build server.

-* `deploy-stage-files`: Copy output files to staging directory
+* `deploy-stage-files`: Copy output files to staging directory, default `files`

-* `deploy-sync-assets-s3`: Sync `priv/static` files to S3 bucket for CloudFront CDN

 ### Release command scripts

 These scripts set up the environment and then run release commands.
-When you are setting up the environment using files and env vars in the systemd unit, you need the same vars when running the commands.
+They make the config match the values set via files or vars in the systemd unit.
 They are mainly useful with Distillery.
 Now that Eixir 1.9+ mix releases have `rel/env.sh.eex`, you can set them there just as well.

 * `set-env`: Set up environment